forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 2. Render Props
 3. Hooks

 We have seen these patterns collide with the realities of a rapidly changing code base.
 Each pattern has been a significant improvement on its predecessor.
-In this article we'll demonstrate how each they can be used for data fetching, and the pros and cons of each approach.
+In this article we'll demonstrate how each they can be used for data fetching, and the pros and cons of each approach.d

 [Browse the source on Github!](https://github.com/forestryio/react-patterns-article)